rakeshsy/reactapp/README.md

 5. Start the Application - `npm start`
 6. Test application - `http://localhost:3000`

+## Ref Materials
-Video (ref): https://www.youtube.com/watch?v=hzLDsxPGctY&feature=youtu.be (React js Tutorial - How To Get Data From An API With React)
+Video: https://www.youtube.com/watch?v=hzLDsxPGctY&feature=youtu.be (React js Tutorial - How To Get Data From An API With React)

 ---